Saskatchewan Highway 7: History

+The current routing of Highway 7 between Saskatoon and Rosetown was originally part of the Red River Trails and was named the "Old Bone Trail".
+It was named as such because of the "buffalo bones found near the trail".

-Agrium Vanscoy Potash Operations is Canada's third largest producer of potash fertilizer.
-In the 1930s early homesteaders would maintain Highway 7 as a means to supplement their income.
+In the 1930s early homesteaders would maintain Provincial Highway 7 as a means to supplement their income.
 Provincial Highway 7 followed the Canadian Northern Railway grade for direction of travel with the actual road way being on the square on the Dominion survey township lines.
 Highway 7 was widened in 1944 and rebuilt between 1960 and 1961.

-Highway 7 officially terminates at its junction with Highway 11 (Idylwyld Drive) in downtown Saskatoon after a 6.4 km concurrency with Highway 14 along 22nd Street West.
-In 2005, work began on realigning Highway 7 in order to make way for the Blairmore Suburban Centre development including the Bethlehem High School, Tommy Douglas Collegiate and the Shaw Centre located where Highway 7 linked with 22nd Street prior to 2006.
+In 2005, work began on re-aligning Highway 7 in order to make way for the Blairmore Suburban Centre development including the Bethlehem High School, Tommy Douglas Collegiate, and the Shaw Centre located where Highway 7 linked with 22nd Street prior to 2006.

+In the fall of 2019, 31 km of twinning was completed between Delisle and Saskatoon.
+This included a 12 km long bypass of Vanscoy.